Content

 According to scientific studies, male pattern hair loss affects about 50% of men by age 50, as compared to approximately 40% of women with female pattern baldness.
 Yet in our research, women report experiencing more hair thinning and loss than men.

-Nearly one-quarter (23%) of women 18-to-65 say their hair has gotten thinner compared to 18% of adult men; and 18% of women say they’ve experienced hair loss as compared to 16.5% of men (see full breakdown in Hair Loss By Generation and Gender).
+Nearly one-quarter (23%) of women 18-to-65 say their hair has gotten thinner compared to 18% of adult men; and 18% of women say they’ve experienced hair loss as compared to 16.5% of men.
 One potential reason for this difference could be because women in our survey are experiencing other types of hair loss besides just female pattern hair loss.

 Women are 1.5X more likely to say their hair is thinning vs. men (23% of women vs. 16% of men)